Posted on Leave a comment

 Photo by Cottonbro from Pexels

-One of the most common questions I hear when I suggest business owners start a blog is “but what will I write about?”
-Coming up with ideas for your blog (or any of your social media posts for that matter) can feel like a massive task at first.
+One of the most common questions I hear when I suggest business owners start a blog is “But what will I write about?”
+Coming up with ideas for your blog (or any of your social media posts, for that matter) can feel like a massive task at first.
 It’s also entirely possible that you think you’ve covered everything you can write about already.
 The truth is, there are ideas all around you – you just have to know where to find them.
 Here are 5 simple ways that you can find new ideas for your blog.

 Keep it simple

-I talk to a lot of business owners who don’t write about really obvious things in their blog.
-They think that because they think something’s boring and routine their customers will too.
+I talk to a lot of business owners who don’t write about really obvious things in their blogs.
+They think that because they think something’s boring and routine, their customers will too.
 Truth is, your customers need you because they don’t know what you know.
-If your strength is making beautiful jewellery your weakness could be keeping your accounts in order.
+If your strength is making beautiful jewellery, your weakness could be keeping your accounts in order.
 If you’re the accountant who can give them a simple way to keep everything organised, talk about it!
 It isn’t too obvious, it’s really helpful.
 A list of your FAQs = an instant list of blog topics.

 How do you help?

-You’re in business because you offer something people need, so if you want customers you need to tell them how you help them.
+You’re in business because you offer something people need, so if you want customers, you need to tell them how you help them.
 What are the benefits of working with you?
 I talk about things like coming up with ideas, writing in a way your customers will understand and turning lacklustre words into something better.
 You can also think about all of the different things that people might be Googling that you can help with.
-Say you offer massage – there are loads of different ways that someone might benefit and you can write about them all.
+Say you offer massages – there are loads of different ways that someone might benefit, and you can write about them all.

 Talk to people

 Taking a genuine interest in your customers’ lives is just basic human decency.
 It also helps you to come up with ideas.
 I get a lot of ideas from conversations I have with other business owners.
-You discover what they’re struggling with and about the misconceptions they have about your industry.
+You discover what they’re struggling with and what misconceptions they have about your industry.
 That doesn’t just come from business networking.
-Your customers could be the people you chat to on in the local shop (albeit through your mask just now).
+Your customers could be the people you chat to in the local shop (albeit through your mask just now).
 The key is to listen to what people need – then you can write about ways you can help.

 Read other blogs

 I’m not suggesting you steal other people’s work.
 Plagiarism is bad.
 However, reading other blogs and marketing content within your industry helps you to keep up to date.
-This can also sometimes apply to reading the news too.
+This can also sometimes apply to reading the news.
 Writing a blog post about something that’s changing will be really useful to your customers.
-The obvious example at the moment is Covid-19.
-There is so much change going on my head’s spinning.
-If you can help your customers understand what’s happening in businesses like yours it helps us all deal with the stress that little bit better.
+The obvious example at the moment is COVID-19.
+There is so much change going on, my head’s spinning.
+If you can help your customers understand what’s happening in businesses like yours, it helps us all deal with the stress a little bit better.

 Use some tech